Ocala Funding files bankruptcy, seeks to examine FHFA

 In seeking an examination, Ocala asked for court permission to subpoena documents and question FHFA and Freddie Mac officials over “potential fraudulent transfer and other claims,” with a goal of recovering more assets for creditors.

-The FHFA is the conservator for Freddie Mac and Fannie Mae, which the federal government seized on September 7, 2008 amid mounting losses from mortgages and the U.S. housing slump.
+The FHFA is the conservator for Freddie Mac and Fannie Mae , which the federal government seized on Sept.
+7, 2008 amid mounting losses from mortgages and the U.S. housing slump.

 An FHFA spokeswoman declined immediate comment on Ocala’s request for an examination.